 So, you’ve decided you need a new grill but aren’t sure if the Kamado Joe Classic is right for you?
 You can look online, check out the reviews and visit forums, but chances are you’re going to end up with a lot of information and still no kamado.
 We’ve found that sometimes, instead of helping us make a decision, information overload leads to purchase-paralysis.

 As with everything in life, a grill is very much a personal choice and what’s good for the gander isn’t necessarily good for the (cooked) goose.
-And where a lot of reviews are based on one individual’s experience, we (here at Fire Food Chef) have a panel who try out the various grills, compare them and then decide which one is the best, based on the 3 P’s; product, performance, and price.
-Based on these principles, we can honestly say that the Kamado Joe Classic is one of the best grills we have ever seen.
+But we can honestly say that the Kamado Joe Classic is one of the best grills we have ever seen.

 One of the best grills we have seen